mgschoen/allgaeu/README.md

 ### About this package

-This repository contains the node app that serves the app.
+This repository contains the node app that serves the *Allgäu or not* quiz.
 It will soon be hosted under http://allgaeu.mgschoen.de.